Uranium Exploration in the Athabasca Basin

 This IsoEnergy Ltd. profile is part of a paid investor education campaign.*

-The company has built a portfolio of early-stage mineral exploration properties in the prolific eastern Athabasca Basin of Saskatchewan, home of the world’s highest grade uranium deposits and mines.
+IsoEnergy Ltd. (TSXV:ISO,OTCQX:ISENF) is a mineral exploration company and subsidiary of NexGen Energy Ltd. (TSX:NXE).
+The company has built a portfolio of early-stage mineral exploration properties in the prolific eastern Athabasca Basin of Saskatchewan, the home of the world’s highest-grade uranium deposits and mines.

-IsoEnergy has a total of 15 properties in its growing portfolio.
+IsoEnergy has a total of 17 properties in its growing portfolio.
 Of these, five were spun out from NexGen, three were acquired by IsoEnergy and a further seven were incorporated into the portfolio through staking.
-Fourteen of IsoEnergy’s properties are located in the Athabasca Basin, where the company is primarily focused on exploring its Larocque East, Geiger, Radio and Thorburn Lake properties.
-These properties host over 15 historic drill holes that have intersected uranium mineralization which however have never been followed-up and drill testing around these holes is a major priority for the company.
+Sixteen of IsoEnergy’s properties are located in the Athabasca Basin, where the company is primarily focused on exploring its Larocque East, Geiger, Radio and Thorburn Lake properties.
+These properties host over 15 historic drill holes that have intersected uranium mineralization and have never been followed-up on.
+Drill testing around these holes is a major priority for the company.

 The Geiger property covers 12,593 hectares of the Athabasca Basin after IsoEnergy expanded the property in late 2017 and early 2018.
 During a drilling program conducted in January 2018, a 15-meter interval with an average grade of 0.03 percent uranium, 2,600 ppm copper, 998 ppm nickel, 943 ppm zinc and 2.4 g/t silver was discovered.